serenity-is/docs/howto/how_to_enable_script_bundling.md

 They are also compressed with GZIP and cached in memory (in gzipped form), so now our scripts will consume much less bandwidth and will cause fewer requests to server.

+Now our script files will consume 600KB, instead of 3000KB before, a %80 reduction, not bad...

 ### Enabling Minification